HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/upgrade_considerations.md

 ## Docker {#section_qcg_btx_bvb .section}

-To deploy Component Pack, we use HCL Software’s Harbor container registry.
+To deploy Component Pack, we use the Harbor container registry.
 Modify the reference according to your environment.
 When provisioning Component Pack 8, you can empty your local Docker repository or manually delete the Connections 7 parts before starting the upgrade to version 8.

 ## Switch container runtime {#section_sqh_ktx_bvb .section}